eiffel-community/eiffel-intelligence/wiki/example-rules.md

 no aggregation is defined.
 Eiffel Intelligence will simply listen to the Eiffel events listed, and put them as is in the database.
-Each Eiffel event will become a separate object/document in the database, independent of, if they are linked together or not.
+Each Eiffel event will become a separate object/document in the database, regardless of whether the events are linked together or not.

 These rules are **not meant for production use**, since the database will become a copy of any other storage implementation for Eiffel events.
 These example